Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/text-queries/match-query.md

 title: Match Query
 ---

 The text provided is analyzed and the analysis process constructs a boolean query from the provided text.
-The default boolean clauses is `OR`.
-The following request the text will be split and join with `OR` operator to create a query:
+The default boolean operator is `OR`, so the following request the text will be split and join with the `OR` operator to create a query:

 {% capture req %}